 My father, back in New York with the rest of my family, had mailed me a copy of the newspaper clipping with this note:

 "Everyone’s asking me if you're going to be a writer.
 Have you considered this?"

 Thirty-four years later, when I was an empty nester in my fifties, I finally said to myself—and the world—"I'm a writer."

 I’m not sure why it took me so long, but maybe it had something to do with a lifelong pattern of making safe choices.

-It's not a coincidence that my memoir, forthcoming Winter 2024 from the University of Wisconsin Press, is entitled GRAVEYARD OF SAFE CHOICES. 😉
+It's not a coincidence that my memoir THE ONLY WAY THROUGH IS OUT, forthcoming February 2024 from the University of Wisconsin Press, was originally titled GRAVEYARD OF SAFE CHOICES. 😉

 It was so much safer & easier to talk about writing and think about writing than it was to putt my butt in the chair & become visible.

 But I'm guessing that you, like me, ARE a writer—not a wannabe writer.

 ✍🏻 Writers put their butts in the chair and write.